-We present another example from a study on breast cancer from van't Veer et al. (2002) [9].
+We present another example from a study on breast cancer from van't Veer et al. (2002) [11].
 This example illustrates how more complex tasks than comparing just two clinical groups can be performed with GlobalAncova.
 A subset of the data consisting of the expression values for 96 patients without BRCA1 or BRCA2 mutations is available with the package.
 The dataset (vantVeer) is restricted to 1113 genes associated with 9 cancer related pathways that are provided as a list named (pathways), too.
+We take one gene from the original data additionally to the expression set, namely 'AL137718'.
+This gene is part of the original van't Veer prognosis signature.
+We will later use it to demonstrate how signature genes can be related to pathways.
 Information about some of the originally surveyed covariates is stored in phenodata.
 The tumour suppressor protein p53 contributes as a transcription factor to cell cycle arrest and apoptosis induction.
 Therefore, first the p53-signalling pathway is selected as a candidate, where differential expression between relevant prognostic groups, defined by the development of distant metastases within five years, was expected.

 '''

 data(vantVeer)

 data(phenodata)

 data(pathways)

 metastases <- phenodata$metastases

 p53 <- pathways$p53_signalling

-'''

 We get a significant result with the global ANCOVA.

-'''

-set.seed(111)

 vV.1 <- GlobalAncova(xx = vantVeer, group = metastases,

-+ test.genes = p53, method = "both", perm = 1000)
+test.genes = p53, method = "both", perm = 1000)

 vV.1

-'''

-'''

 $effect

-[1] "metastases"
+[1] "group"

 $ANOVA

+MS

 SSQ

-DF

-MS

 Effect 2.893417

 33 0.08767929

 Error 97.424573 3102 0.03140702

 $test.result

 [,1]

 F.value 2.791710175

 p.perm

-0.01000000
+0.017000000

 p.approx 0.009093267

 $terms

-'''

-'''

-[1] "(Intercept)" "metastases"
+[1] "(Intercept)" "group"

 '''